LMC maintains 16 miles of privately-owned mixed-use trails and parks offered for public use.

 Folks are climbing here, he said.
 The chalk helps their grip.

 In 2017, LMC opened the South’s first public natural urban bouldering park.
-Rockmont Park, located near Old Wauhatchie Trail, boasts 27 natural boulders spread out across 50 acres of community-accessible, family-friendly land, all built and stewarded by the Howard Leadership Program interns.
+The Boulders on Old Wauhatchie, located within Rockmont Park, boasts 27 natural boulders offering more than 100 routes and spread across 50 acres of community-accessible, family-friendly land, all stewarded by interns from The Howard School

 We’ve produced a Bouldering Guide for regional climbers.